zerolink-io/zerolink-runner/README.md

 poetry install --with mlx
 ```

+You will need a system with at least 20GB of memory and 15GB of free disk space
+to install the model locally.

-Then you can use the `to_sql` function to convert a natural language question,
+You can use the `to_sql` function to convert a natural language question into
-optionally pass the `context` parameter to provide schema information.
+SQL.
+Optionally pass the `context` parameter to provide schema information.

 ```python
 from zerolink import to_sql